Hiromi Itō

+Hiromi Itō (伊藤 比呂美, Itō Hiromi) is a Japanese poet, novelist and essayist.
+Having won two Akutagawa Prizes and a Mishima Yukio Prize, she is considered one of the most prominent women writers of contemporary Japan.
+She is currently teaching at School of Culture, Media and Society in Waseda University.

 Biography

 Early career

 Born in 1955 in Tokyo, Japan, Itō became well known in the 1980s for a series of dramatic collections of poetry that described sexuality, pregnancy, and feminine erotic desire in dramatically direct language.
 From her earliest work, Itō embarked on a lifelong battle against the stylized and artful language common in 20th-century Japanese poetry.
 Much of her poetry is narrated in extended passages of relatively colloquial text.
 Her poems so skillfully represent spoken language that they often give the illusion of being records of spoken speech.
 Not coincidentally, commentators have often described Itō as a "shamaness" for her ability to channel voices onto the page.